Madyamika* is Easy (in Madagascar)

 A brunette woman from Long Island

 There is a battle over who will give Lucy butter.
 It’s down to the brunette woman or Julia.
-The brunette lives in Julia’s neighborhood but they’re not her real neighbors.
+The brunette lives in Julia’s neighbourhood but they’re not her real neighbours.

-The neighborhood reminds me of Brooklyn.
+The neighbourhood reminds me of Brooklyn.
 I don’t know where it is but the broken cobble streets and small brick row houses make me think of it.

 The brunette doesn’t like Julia.
 She’s not upscale enough.
 The brunette wears elegant clothes but of the hippie, Long Island variety (long earring, jeans, flowing blouse) and imagines herself very chic.
 I feel conciliatory towards the woman, as if I can see her true nature under the façade.

 In the butter battle, Lucy isn’t really a living thing.
 She’s like a doll or a toy with no emotions.
 Finally, she takes the butter.

 I interrupt with great authority and demand that they stop.
 I say, ‘Do not EVER use Lucy as your plaything/projection/punching bag again!’

 They are tractable and I feel pleased that my intervention is working.
 I demand that they make up.
 Julia reaches out her tongue-it looks like drops of water-and licks both the woman’s cheeks.
 I find this upsetting.

 We are in a foreign seaside bar (Amsterdam, maybe?) that serves beer out of gasoline cans.

 I am waiting for a man—not sure who.
 Another man, very attractive, sits with me and we have a drink.
 I am aware that he, too, is in love with me.
 [Aren’t I popular in this dream!]